fthomasfr/multitasking_training_practical_work/README.md

 # Practical Work

-This is the Multitasking Training Pratical work materials for the [SETI MASTER](https://www.universite-paris-saclay.fr/en/formation/master/electrical-engineering/m2-systemes-embarques-et-traitement-de-linformation).
+This is the Multitasking Training Practical work materials for master students.

 All instructions are in the pdf files of the subsequent folders.